solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 really not very similar at all!

-Actually making scalar code and vector code behave the same with reassociation is very difficult.
-A purely scalar implementation cannot match this in-vector partial summation behavior, as it just doesn't have the data at the same time to do the reordering.
-Unpacking a vector so that horizontal operations are done in linear order to match the scalar behavior throws away the performance benefits we wanted to gain by using SIMD in the first place.
+Actually making scalar code and vector code behave the same with reassociation is a little fiddly.
+A purely scalar implementation cannot match this in-vector partial summation behavior, as it just doesn't have all the data at the same time to do the required reordering.
+Unpacking a vector so that horizontal operations can be done in linear order to match the scalar behavior throws away the performance benefits we wanted to gain by using SIMD in the first place.

-To solve this problem for `astcenc` we decided to change our reference no-SIMD implementation to use 4-wide vectors, and reordered the internal scalar implementation of the horizontal operations such as `dot()` and `hsum()` to match the halving reduction pattern that the hardware SIMD instruction sets
+To solve this problem for `astcenc` I decided to change our reference no-SIMD implementation to use 4-wide vectors, and reordered the internal scalar implementation of the horizontal operations such as `dot()` and `hsum()` to match the halving reduction pattern that the hardware SIMD instruction sets